 Best Restaurants With Entertainment in London

 Aeronaut

 Aeronaut is probably one of the most unusual pubs in London.
-It celebrates the history of aviation and the discovery of flight with airborne circus and cabaret performances.
-The place is decorated with airplane models hanging from the blue ceiling.
-It is perfect for those who look for an eclectic-themed evening.
+It celebrates the history of aviation and flight discovery with airborne circus and cabaret performances.
+The place is decorated with aeroplane models hanging from the blue ceiling.
+It is perfect for those who are looking for an eclectic-themed evening.
 They also have traditional carnival decor around the room, with vintage posters and red and white striped walls.
 A traditional beer garden can be found in the back, perfect for warm summer evenings.
-Inside, a small stage takes over the center of the dining room, where amazing circus and acrobat performances are illuminated by blue and purple lighting.
+Inside, a small stage takes over the centre of the dining room, where amazing circus and acrobat performances are illuminated by blue and purple lighting.

-Here you can find two-hour-long bottomless brunches with different themes that change every weekend.
+Here, you can find two-hour-long bottomless brunches with different themes that change every weekend.
 Experience everything from “circus brunch” to “saved by the 90’s” or even “it’s Britney, brunch” decor and entertainment.
 Traditional brunch dishes are served, pleasing all crowds alike.
-For the pub menu, find small plates like tabasco and truffled mac and cheese or squid with garlic, onions, and chili.
+Find small plates like tabasco and truffled mac and cheese or squid with garlic, onions, and chilli for the pub menu.
 Mains include grilled seabass, sirloin steaks, and vegan options like coconut, butternut squash, and sweet potato curry.
 Sunday roasts are also popular!

+Best Restaurants With Entertainment in London